 3. Skills Over Degrees & Workforce Agility

-🎯 HR Action Step: Consider removing unnecessary degree requirements from job postings.
-Build on-demand talent pools and invest in micro-learning programs to upskill employees quickly.
+💡 HR Action Step: Remove unnecessary degree requirements from job descriptions and focus on skills-based hiring.
+Build on-demand talent pools to enhance agility.

 4. Longevity & Career Evolution